Cutleast/SSE-Auto-Translator/README.md

 - Please ensure that the original translation works and that it's a problem with SSE-AT before opening a Bug report or Issue

+#### What about SSE-LD?
+Will it be taken down or discontinued?

+- While SSE-AT is able to scan Plugin files (.esp, .esm, .esl) just like SSE-LD, it does not support Papyrus Scripts (.pex) or MCM translations (.txt) at the moment.
+- SSE-LD will remain online for the time being, but don't expect any major updates or changes other than some bug fixes.
+- As soon as SSE-AT supports extraction of non-plugin files from translations, SSE-LD will be completely discontinued and the GitHub repo will be archived (but stay public).

 # Contributing

 ## 1. Feedback (Suggestions/Issues)